 8 And the child grew and was weaned.
 And Abraham made a great feast the day that Isaac was weaned.

 9 And Sarah saw the son of Hagar the Egyptian, which she had borne to Abraham, mocking.
-10 Therefore, she said to Abraham, "Cast out this bond-woman and her son.
-For the son of this bond-woman shall not be heir with my son, even with Isaac."
+10 Therefore, she said to Abraham, "Cast out this woman-servant and her son.
+For the son of this woman-servant shall not be heir with my son, even with Isaac."
 11 And the thing was very grievous in Abraham's sight because of his son.
-12 And God said to Abraham, "Do not let it be grievous in your sight because of the lad and because of your bond-woman.
+12 And God said to Abraham, "Do not let it be grievous in your sight because of the boy and because of your woman-servant.
 In all that Sarah has said to you, listen to her voice.
-For in Isaac your seed shall be called.
-13 And also of the son of the bond-woman I will make a nation because he is your seed."
+For in Isaac your offspring shall be called.
+13 And also of the son of the woman-servant I will make a nation because he is your child."
 14 And Abraham rose early in the morning, took bread and a bottle of water, gave it to Hagar (putting it on her shoulder) and the child, and sent her away.
 And she departed and wandered in the wilderness of Beer-sheba.

 22 And it came to pass at that time, that Abimelech and Phichol the chief captain of his host spoke to Abraham, saying, "God is with you in all that you do.
 23 Now therefore, swear to me here by God that you will not deal falsely with me, nor with my son, nor with my son's son.
 But according to the kindness that I have done to you, you shall do to me and to the land in which you have sojourned."
 24 And Abraham said, "I will swear."
 25 And Abraham reproved Abimelech because of a well of water, which Abimelech's servants had violently taken away.
 26 And Abimelech said, "I do not know who has done this thing, neither did you tell me, neither yet have I heard of it, but today."